viamrobotics/viam-python-sdk/README.md

 ## Development
 To contribute to the python SDK, please see the [contribution guidelines](https://python.viam.dev/contributing.html).

-### Adding new component types
+### Adding new resource types
-The SDK provides a number of abstract base components.
-To add more abstract base components, follow these steps:
+The SDK provides a number of abstract base components and services (collectively: resources).
+To add more abstract resources, follow these steps:

-1. Create a new directory in `viam.components` with the name of the new component
+1. Create a new directory in `viam.components` or `viam.services` with the name of the new component
-2. Create 3 new files in the newly created directory:
+1. Create 4 new files in the newly created directory:
-    1. Add all imports for the package in `__init__.py`
-    2. Define all requirements of the component in `{COMPONENT}.py`
+    1. Define all requirements of the resource in `{RESOURCE_NAME}.py`
-    3. Implement the gRPC service for the new component in `service.py`
+    1. Implement the gRPC service for the new resource in `service.py`
-3. Add the new service to [`viam.rpc.server`](https://python.viam.dev/autoapi/viam/rpc/server/index.html) to expose the gRPC service
-4. If the component needs to be included in the robot/status service, add it in [`viam.robot.service`](https://python.viam.dev/autoapi/viam/robot/service/index.html)
+    1. Create a gRPC client for the new resource in `client.py`
+    1. Register the subtype and define package exports in `__init__.py`
-5. Write tests for the new component and add the component to `tests.mocks.components`
+1. Write tests for the new resource and add the resource to `tests.mocks.{components|services}`
-6. Add the component to `examples.server.v1.components` and its corresponding concrete type in `examples.server.v1.server`
+1. If the resource is a component, add the component to `examples.server.v1.components` and its corresponding concrete type in `examples.server.v1.server`

 ## License
 Copyright 2021-2023 Viam Inc.